MiguelHocson/global_quality_of_life_index/README.md

 # Objective

 To analyze global quality of life trends and disparities, offering insights for policymakers and researchers to guide development and resource allocation.
-The analysis will also help travelers and expats make informed decisions on relocation and travel, highlighting factors like safety, healthcare, and cost of living.
+This is also to help travelers and expats make informed decisions on relocation and travel, highlighting factors like safety, healthcare, and cost of living.

 # Data Source